palantir/tslint/README.md

 TSLint is an extensible static analysis tool that checks [TypeScript](https://github.com/Microsoft/TypeScript) code for readability, maintainability, and functionality errors.
 It is widely supported across modern editors & build systems and can be customized with your own lint rules, configurations, and formatters.

 :warning: __TSLint will be deprecated some time in 2019__.
 See this issue for more details: [Roadmap: TSLint &rarr; ESLint](https://github.com/palantir/tslint/issues/4534).
+If you're interested in helping with the TSLint/ESLint migration, please check out our [OSS Fellowship](https://medium.com/palantir/fellowships-for-open-source-developers-3892e6b75ee1) program.

 TSLint currently supports: